 This is a quick-start guide to kdb+, aimed primarily at those learning independently.
 It covers system installation, the kdb+ environment, IPC, tables and typical databases, and where to find more material.
-After completing this you should be able to follow the Borror textbook Q for Mortals, and the Reference and consult the Knowledge Base.
+After completing this you should be able to follow the Borror textbook Q for Mortals, and the Reference.

 The best resource for learning q.
 It includes: